 Being pressed for time, I only made it to Devil’s Corner but I’d really love to go back one day for a wine trip, to sip on the best of what the region has to offer.

 I actually drove past this and had a spirited argument with myself over whether I should bother turning around to take a photo or keep driving.

-Luckily, common sense prevailed and I went back to take documented evidence of its existence, because I am dedicated to my work.
+Luckily, common sense prevailed and I went back to take documented evidence of its existence, because I am if anything, dedicated to my work.

 In the north of the country you will also find places such as the “Promised Land”.
 I spent at least half an hour following signs and my not so trusty GPS to “Nowhere Else”, which disappointingly ended up being just a collection of properties.
 Still.
 Imagine having people ask you were you lived and having either one of those names as your answer.

 Other highlights included “Wye River”, which had a sign underneath it stating: “Because it’s bigger than a creek” and “Break-Me-Neck Hill.”
 Whoever was in charge of naming places in Tasmania should come back and rename everything in the entire country.